 Eventually, God humbled me.
 The Bible commands me to “submit to” and “respect” my husband.
 I was to have a “gentle & quiet spirit.”
 When we are eager to speak our mind, we fail to follow our husbands and ultimately, God.
 How could my husband lead when that position was already taken by me?

-“For me, coming from an institutional church setting where everyone is quiet but the pastor, the concept of women remaining silent in church meetings doesn’t seem all that unusual.
+“For me, coming from a traditional church setting where everyone is quiet but the pastor, the concept of women remaining silent in church meetings doesn’t seem all that unusual.
 However, when you move into a first-century setting, this suddenly becomes an issue.

 “After participating in a fellowship for eight years where the women are silent, I have come to realize in a greater way that being silent doesn’t mean being inactive.
 I feel like I have a very active supportive role in the meeting.
 Women’s silence applies to leading out rather than joining in.
 When we worship in song I sing with the others, and how I participate affects those around me.
 How I listen to those who share affects (encourages or discourages) them.
 Often when I feel like I have a thought or song that would be a blessing for the others I will pray and ask the Lord to share that through one of the men.
 Sometimes He does and it is a blessing to me to see the Lord’s hand working in or through me.
 The women being silent in our fellowship has been an exercise of faith that has truly been a blessing.